Astroland: Closure

-On November 28, 2006, Astroland was sold by the Albert family for US $30 million to Thor Equities, which announced plans to redevelop the area as a $1.5 billion year-round resort, although the plans never came to fruition.
+On November 28, 2006, Astroland was sold by the Albert family for US$30 million to Thor Equities, which announced plans to redevelop the area as a $1.5 billion year-round resort, although the plans never came to fruition.
 Under the agreement, the Alberts would continue to operate the Cyclone.
 At the time, the Alberts hoped to relocate attractions like the water flume and the Astrotower to another part of the neighborhood.
 After the sale, opposition to the relocation plan emerged.
 Efforts supporting the extension of Astroland's existence for the 2008 summer season were established.
 Astroland celebrated the 45th anniversary of its opening on April 1, 2007.

 It was announced on October 24, 2007, that the Albert family and Thor had reached a deal, and that Astroland would re-open March 16, 2008.
 However, after a few months when no agreement between the two parties could be reached, Astroland closed on September 7, 2008.
 It was replaced in 2009 by a new park called Dreamland.
 A new amusement park called Luna Park, named after Brooklyn's original, well-known Luna Park and other Luna Parks from the early twentieth century, opened for the 2010 season on May 29, 2010, at the former site of Astroland.

 On July 2, 2013, Luna Park was evacuated as a precaution due to a problem with the Astrotower swaying.
 The Fire Department of New York responded to the park after concerns regarding the structural integrity of the former operational ride, which was situated in the center of the amusement area.

 Because of the potential risk to other rides in the area of the tower, those attractions were closed on the Fourth of July.
 An initial portion of the Astrotower was taken down beginning the night of July 3, 2013.

 Demolition crews worked through the night into the morning of July 4 to remove part of the Astrotower, and Luna Park reopened to visitors at 3 P.M.
 (EDT).
 By July 6, 2013, the Astrotower had been reduced to a four foot high stump, and the pieces were sold to a local junkyard for scrap.

+The former Astroland Rocket was brought back to Coney Island near the site of the former park, installed as a historical monument inside neighboring Deno's Wonder Wheel Park.
+Signs posted in front of the rocket by the Coney Island History Project explain its history.